telefonicaid/iotagent-node-lib/doc/admin.md

 #### `storeLastMeasure`

 If this flag is activated, last measure arrived to Device IoTAgent without be processed will be stored in Device under lastMeasure field with in timestamp.
+This flag is overwritten by `storeLastMeasure` flag in group or device.
 This flag is disabled by default.

 ### Configuration using environment variables